Learning Skills to Navigate without a Master: A Sequential Multi-Policy Reinforcement Learning Algorithm: ACKNOWLEDGMENTS

-All our experiments make use the Adam optimizer~\cite{Kingma2015AdamAM} and all buffers used to store roll-out trajectories after a policy has been trained for BCE updates have a maximum size of $1000$.
-The hyperparameters used for experiments in the 3D navigation environment, the 3D color navigation environment and the Atari Riverraid environment are provided in Tables \ref{tab:table1}, \ref{tab:table2} and \ref{tab:table3} respectively.

-In the 3D navigation environment, only the first policy's termination function is not updated using binary cross-entropy as mentioned in the paper, as it tends to generalize rather well.
+All our experiments make use of the Adam optimizer and all buffers used for updating the termination functions via binary cross entropy loss, containing roll-out trajectories after a policy has been trained, have a maximum size of $1000$.
+The hyperparameters used for experiments in the 3D navigation environment are given in Table \ref{tab:hyperparams}.
+The hyperparameters used for the other settings, the 3D color navigation environment, the Atari Riverraid environment and the Duckietown environment, are provided in Tables \ref{tab:table2}, \ref{tab:table3} and \ref{tab:table4} respectively.
+In the 3D navigation environment, only the first policy's termination function is not updated using binary cross entropy as mentioned in the paper, as it tends to generalize rather well.
+The hyperparameters for the goal based settings are given in Tables \ref{tab:table5} and \ref{tab:table6}.

-Each experimental plot has been plotted by taking the mean of 5 different experiments and the corresponding bounds are given $\pm$ std $/2$ .